 Neo-Tab Side Effects

-Note: This document contains side effect information about neomycin.
-Some of the dosage forms listed on this page may not apply to the brand name Neo-Tab.
+Note: This page contains side effects data for the generic drug neomycin.
+It is possible that some of the dosage forms included below may not apply to the brand name Neo-Tab.

 For the Consumer